Not Every Kardashian Able to Read Caitlyn Jenner’s Book Did

 Scene 13:

-Kim’s not done with her Caitlyn Jenner dis tour, and her final stop takes her to West Hollywood.
+Kim’s not done with her Caitlyn Jenner diss tour, and her final stop takes her to West Hollywood.
 There, in Kendall’s bedroom, Kendall explains the neon art above her bed: It’s the dick dimensions of an artist’s ex-boyfriend, and below that is a message to his new girlfriend.
 It reads, “glad to hear you’re a happy girl.”
 Kendall is very pleased with the art being above her bed and makes sure to tell Kim that the dimensions are that of a very large penis.
 After assuring Kendall that the penis’s dimensions are indeed large, Kim brings up Caitlyn.

-Even though Kendall can also read and is Caitlyn’s biological child, she hasn’t read the book, so Kim gives her the lowdown.
+Even though Kendall can also read and is Caitlyn’s biological child, she hasn’t read the book, so Kim gives her the low-down.
 Listen, there’s no excuse for anyone who hasn’t read the book to not read the book — Kim schooling Kendall on Caitlyn is pretty weird.
 Kendall’s shocked to hear that Caitlyn is trying to distance herself from the Kardashian name and wonders how she can do that when she helped raised them.
 Kendall also thinks Caitlyn is being just plain old mean, which is apparently news to her.
 My advice to Kendall is read the fucking book!!!
 This scene was filmed on March 30, 2017.

 Scene 15:

 Kendall, who still hasn’t read the book, heads to Kris Jenner’s home to talk through Caitlyn’s thought process.
-In Kendall’s opinion, Caitlyn truly feels what she wrote in her book and was living with a different set of truths than the rest of the family.
+In Kendall’s opinion, Caitlyn truly feels what she wrote in her book and was living with a different set of truth than the rest of the family.
 Still, Kendall doesn’t think that Caitlyn should have been as mean.
 Kris agrees with Kendall, but tells her that the most upsetting thing is the fact that Kendall’s children will be able to look back at these lies and fabrications and have to wonder which grandparent to believe.
 She goes further and says that she’s being singularly penalized for Caitlyn leaving behind her kids from previous marriages (a.k.a., the other Jenners who don’t get TV time).
 As far as Kris is concerned, that’s all to do with Caitlyn not picking up the phone to call them herself.
 Kendall remains confused, but promises to still love Caitlyn — but not enough to read her book, apparently.
 This scene was filmed on April 18, 2017.

 That’s it for this week, Dolls.
 You already know what I need you to do, though.
 Come back around next week for another #KUWTKE recap of Keeping Up With Kimberly West’s Singing Career. #SLANDER